Skip to main content

 Projected draft position: Round 9 (TE11)

 I'm typically not a fan of drafting rookie tight ends in fantasy football (unless we're talking dynasty leagues).
-But after Sam LaPorta finished as the TE1 last year, I'm warming up to the idea -- and scouting Bowers turns that temperature up in a hurry.
+But after four of them finished as top-12 TEs in fantasy points over the past three years (Pitts and Freiermuth in 2021 and Dalton Kincaid and TE1 Sam LaPorta last year), I'm warming up to the idea -- and scouting Bowers turns that temperature up in a hurry.
 Bowers posted 882 receiving yards and 13 touchdowns as a freshman for the national champion Bulldogs in 2021.
 He led the team in receiving yards all three seasons and won the John Mackey Award as the nation's top tight end in back-to-back years -- the first player ever to accomplish that feat.
 His most common NFL comp, for very good reason, is George Kittle.

 Moreover, the Raiders drafted him 13th overall to presumably be their No. 2 target behind Davante Adams in the short term and possibly their top target of the future.
 Bowers may be the most pro-ready TE prospect we've ever seen and has the makings of a fantasy star right out of the gate.